Voltstro-Studios/UnityWebBrowser/docs/articles/user/javascript.md

 # JavaScript

+UWB supports JS interop, allowing both the core (Unity) to call JS, as well the JS side to invoke .NET methods using a system in UWB called "JS Methods".

 ## Executing JS

 You can execute JS in the browser using the <xref:VoltstroStudios.UnityWebBrowser.Core.WebBrowserClient.ExecuteJs(System.String)> method.
 The method takes in a string containing your full JS code, and executes it on the current page loaded in the browser.